 Step 3: Open your inbox, find the Google My Business email, and click the verification link in the email.

-The last two available alternatives are preferable because they allow you to verify your business instantly.
+The last two alternatives are preferable because they allow you to instantly verify your business.

 They are, however, only available to companies that have already verified their websites through Google Search Console.